 The following text is collated with that in D&D, II (1st ed.), and that in the Edinburgh.
 In the footnoted variants, the 2nd ed. is indicated by "67"; the 1st by "59"; the Edinburgh by "45".
-Two corrections in JSM's hand in the Somerville College copy (an off-print paged 1-28, but otherwise unaltered) are indicated at 387^{1-1} and m-m.
+Two corrections in JSM's hand in the Somerville College copy (an off-print paged 1-28, but otherwise unaltered) are indicated at $387^{l-l}$ and $^{m-m}$ .

-The Claims of Labour
+The Claims Of Labour

-"PERSONS OF A THOUGHTFUL MIND," says the introduction to this little volume, "seeing closely the falsehood, the folly, and the arrogance of the age in which they live, are apt, occasionally, to have a great contempt for it; and I doubt not, that many a man looks upon the present time as one of feebleness and degeneracy.
-There are, however, signs of an increased solicitude for the "Claims of Labour", which of itself is a thing of the highest promise, and more to be rejoiced over than all the mechanical triumphs which both those who would magnify, and those who would depreciate, the present age, would be apt to point to as containing its especial significance and merit." []
+"persons of a thoughtful mind," says the introduction to this little volume, "seeing closely the falsehood, the folly, and the arrogance of the age in which they live, are apt, occasionally, to have a great contempt for it; and I doubt not, that many a man looks upon the present time as one of feebleness and degeneracy.
+There are, however, signs of an increased solicitude for the "Claims of Labour", which of itself is a thing of the highest promise, and more to be rejoiced over than all the mechanical triumphs which both those who would magnify, and those who would depreciate, the present age, would be apt to point to as containing its especial significance and merit."[\]

 It is true that many are now inquiring, more earnestly than heretofore, "how the great mass of the people are fed, clothed, and taught-and whether the improvement in their condition corresponds at all with the improvement of the condition of the middle and upper classes."
 [P. 3.]
 And many are of opinion, with the writer from whom we quote, that the answer which can be given to these questions is an unsatisfactory one.
 Nor is the newly-awakened interest in the condition of the labouring people confined to persons, like this author, of feeling and reflection.
 To its claims upon the conscience and philanthropy of the more favoured classes, to its ever-strengthening demands upon their sense of self-interest, this cause now adds the more ephemeral attractions of the last new fashion.
-The bClaims of Labourb have become the question of the day: the current of public meetings, subscriptions, and associations, has for some time set strongly in that direction; and many minor topics which previously occupied the public mind, have either merged into that question, or been superseded by it.
-Even the Legislature, which seldom concerns itself much with new tendencies of opinion until they have grown too powerful to be safely overlooked, is invited, in each Session with increasing urgency, to provide that the labouring classes shall earn more, work less, or have their lot in a-a45 [in italics] b-b45 [in italics]
+The bClaims of Labour b have become the question of the day: the current of public meetings, subscriptions, and associations, has for some time set strongly in that direction; and many minor topics which previously occupied the public mind, have either merged into that question, or been superseded by it.
+Even the Legislature, which seldom concerns itself much with new tendencies of opinion until they have grown too powerful to be safely overlooked, is invited, in each Session with increasing urgency, to provide that the labouring classes shall earn more, work less, or have their lot in some other manner alleviated; and in each Session yields more or less cheerfully, but still yields, though slowly yet increasingly, to the requisition.